IBM Cloud Docs

 For IAM to work correctly with your external IdP, you must ensure that the App ID instance provides all of the required attributes.
 See the following table for the required attributes:

-Table 1.
 Required attributes for App ID tokens

-Attribute App ID ID token claim Source Description
+Attribute App ID ID Token Claim Source Description

 identifier (required) ID App ID generated A unique identifier that identifies a user.
 It can't be changed during the life time of that user.
 App ID creates this identifier.